snakers4/spacenet-three/README.md

 **This repository contains 2 Dockerfiles**
-- `/dockerfiles/Dockerfile` - this is the main Dockerfile which was used as environment to run the training and inference scripts
+- `/dockerfiles/Dockerfile` - this is the main Dockerfile which was used as environment to run the training and inference scripts.
+This one also includes the majority of the tested legact spacenet libraries used by their APLS repository
-- `/dockerfiles/Dockerfile2`- this is an additional backup Docker file with newer versions of the drivers and PyTorch, just in case
+- `/dockerfiles/Dockerfile2`- this is an additional backup Docker file with newer versions of the drivers and PyTorch, just in case.
+Does not contain spacenet libraries

 **Build a Docker image**